-The IOV in Sremska Kamenica is a highly specialized educational and scientific research institution in the field of oncology, which carries out the most complex specialized, preventive, diagnostic, therapeutic and rehabilitative methods and procedures.
-The Institute monitors and examines the health status of the population, conducting the registration of patients with cancer and performs other tested, introduced and applied new methods of prevention, diagnosis of tumors, their treatment and rehabilitation, organizing expert supervision of the IOV wards and dispensaries in the territory of Voivodina.
+The IOV in Sremska Kamenica is a highly specialised educational and scientific research institution in the field of oncology, which carries out the most complex specialised, preventive, diagnostic, therapeutic and rehabilitative methods and procedures.
+The Institute monitors and examines the health status of the population, conducting the registration of patients with cancer and performs other tested, introduced and applied new methods of prevention, diagnosis of tumors, their treatment and rehabilitation, organising expert supervision of the IOV wards and dispensaries in the territory of Voivodina.

-The Institute consists of the following major organizational units:
+The Institute consists of the following major organisational units:

 - Clinic of Internal Oncology

 - Clinic for Operative Oncology

 - Clinic for Radiotherapy

 - Diagnostic Imaging Center

 - Center for Nuclear Medicine

 - Department of Physical Medicine and Rehabilitation

 - Department for pathological-anatomical and laboratory diagnostics

 - Department of Epidemiology

 - Out-patient Department

+- Department of pharmaceutical services

+- Department for scientific research and educational activities

+- Department for organisation, planning evaulation and medical informatics

+- Department for legal and economic financial activities